How to Prove You Are a Legal Heir to Your Deceased Biological Father’s Estate in North Carolina

 1. Detailed Answer

 When someone dies without leaving a will in North Carolina, state law directs who inherits their property.
-As a biological child, you qualify as an heir under North Carolina’s intestacy statutes.
+As a biological child, you may qualify as an heir under North Carolina’s intestacy statutes if paternity is established as required by law.
 To claim your inheritance, you must establish your relationship with the deceased and participate in the probate process.

 a.
 Establish Your Parent-Child Relationship

-• Court Order of Filiation: If your father was not listed on your birth certificate, you can ask a North Carolina Superior Court to issue an order of filiation under N.C.
-Gen. Stat. § 49-10.
+- Court Order of Filiation: If your father was not listed on your birth certificate, you can ask a North Carolina court to issue an order of paternity under N.C.
+Gen. Stat. § 49-14.

-• DNA Test: When documentary evidence is unavailable or contested, a genetic test may be required to prove biological relationship.
+- DNA Test: When documentary evidence is unavailable or contested, genetic testing may be used in a paternity proceeding to prove biological relationship.

 b.
 File for Administration of the Estate